8 Great Ways To Beat The Heat With No Air Conditioner

 The summer is sweltering, and it’s not exactly healthy for us to overheat, either.
 Air conditioning seems like a great solution on a hot day, but it’s an awful lot of energy to heat one room, just to cool down a couple of bodies.

 Fortunately, there are ways to tap into your body’s natural cooling methods.
-This list is full of great effective ideas to help you cool down naturally, whether you’re looking to cut down on energy costs, environmental impact or your A.C.’s just blown out (again.)
+The skin for instance is quite capable of cooling itself naturally without any external help.
+The heartbeat rate and the temperature of the blood will normally regulate themselves in such a way that there is little need for anything to cool the temperature of the body.
+But if you want to know how to stay cool, this list is full of great effective ideas to help you cool down naturally, whether you’re looking to cut down on energy costs, environmental impact, or your A.C.’s just blown out (again.)

 1. Eat something cold